trogdoro/xiki/README.md

 #### Note: at the moment this will give you the old Xiki version.
 Use the "github" instructions.

+      # This will work again soon, but currently use github
       $ gem install xiki --pre

 ## Verify the 'xiki' shell command works